vmware/vic/doc/user_doc/vic_overview/interop.md

 # vSphere Integrated Containers Interoperability with Other VMware Software

-IT administrators use vCenter Server to view and manage containers.
+IT administrators use vCenter Server to view and manage containers. vSphere Integrated Containers work seamlessly with VMware products.

 #### vRealize Suite